svaksha/Julia.jl/README.md

 * [X-Platform-SW.md](https://github.com/svaksha/Julia.jl/blob/master/X-Platform-SW.md) :: Cross-Platform Software and API for Hardware arch.
 (ARM, MIPS, GPU, CUDA), language API, HPC, and other libraries.

 **NB:** As a new language in the scientific computing scene, new libraries are constantly being added, so there will be frequent changes and page reordering.
-The *Julia.jl* repo only provides a list (of links) of Julia packages out in the wild, not an endorsment of the software quality/ features, etc..
+The **Julia.jl** repo only provides a list (of links) of Julia packages out in the wild, not an endorsment of the software quality/ features, etc..

-For Base packages, check if the package you seek is listed in their [built-in package manager](https://github.com/JuliaLang/METADATA.jl) on github or check the [metadata for registered Julia packages](http://docs.julialang.org/en/latest/packages/packagelist/)
+For Base packages, check if the package you seek is listed in their [built-in package manager](https://github.com/JuliaLang/METADATA.jl) on github, or check the [metadata for registered Julia packages](http://docs.julialang.org/en/latest/packages/packagelist/)

-Join the [http://julialang.org/community/](mailing list) or head over to [#julia on irc.freenode.net](http://webchat.freenode.net/?channels=julia) for a live chat.
+Join the [http://julialang.org/community/](mailing list), or head over to [#julia on irc.freenode.net](http://webchat.freenode.net/?channels=julia) for a live chat.

 ### Contributing